mlhartme/pommes/README.md

 * `dep` - coordinates of dependencies
 * `url` - project url

-You search your database with the `find`command.
-Start with `pommes find foo`, it lists all projects that have a `foo` substring in their artifact or scm field.
+You search your database with the `find` command.
+First example: `pommes find foo` lists all projects that have a `foo` substring in their artifact or scm field.
 The default is to print the artifact field of matching projects.
 You can append `-json` to see all fields in json format.

 Next, you can search for specific fields using one or multiple field identifiers - i.e. the first letter of the field name:
 * `pommes find d:bar` lists projects with a `bar` substring in their dependencies